stackbit-projects/caring-whale-02202/content/pages/pricing.md

           Please send us an email at hi@plutoacademy.co and we'll arrange for a make up session (the next available class).
-      - title: Cras tincidunt lobortis feugiat vivamus at augue eget arcu?
+      - title: I'm not sure which class to register my child for.. can you help?
         content: >-
           Blandit aliquam etiam erat velit.
 In massa tempor nec feugiat.
           Volutpat maecenas volutpat blandit aliquam.
 Sem integer vitae justo